Nitroxyl

 Nitroxyl (common name) or azanone (IUPAC name) is the chemical compound HNO.
 It is well known in the gas phase.
-Nitroxyl can be formed as a short-lived intermediate in the solution phase.
-The conjugate base, NO−, nitroxide anion, is the reduced form of nitric oxide (NO) and is isoelectronic with dioxygen.
+Nitroxyl can be formed as a short-lived intermediate in solution.
+Its conjugate base, NO−, the nitroxide anion, is the reduced form of nitric oxide (NO) and is isoelectronic with dioxygen.
 The bond dissociation energy of H−NO is 49.5 kcal/mol, which is unusually weak for a bond to the hydrogen atom.

 Generation

 Nitroxyl is produced from the reagents Angeli's salt (Na2N2O3) and Piloty's acid (PhSO2NHOH).
 Other notable studies on the production of HNO exploit cycloadducts of acyl nitroso species, which are known to decompose via hydrolysis to HNO and acyl acid.
 Upon photolysis these compounds release the acyl nitroso species which then further decompose.

 HNO is generated via organic oxidation of cyclohexanone oxime with lead tetraacetate to form 1-nitrosocyclohexyl acetate:

 This compound can be hydrolyzed under basic conditions in a phosphate buffer to HNO, acetic acid, and cyclohexanone.

 Dichloramine reacts with the hydroxide ion, which is always present in water, to yield nitroxyl and the chloride ion.